mattoi/frambo-backend-study/spring-boot/README.md

 ##### TODO
 - Implement the service layer
 - Update response bodies in this section after the implementation.
-- Fix the database schema and initial data startup.
 - Fix unit tests and move them from repository to service layer.
 - Implement unit tests involving invalid inputs.
 - Implement integration tests.